Al-Shadhili: Early life

-Al-Shadhili was born near Ceuta in the north of Morocco, also known as the Rif region, in 1196.
+Al-Shadhili was born near Ceuta in 1196.
 He was a Sharif who was patrilineally descendant of the Arab Hashim tribe via the Idrisids, and matrilineally born to a royal family of the Berber Ghomara tribe.
 He was a Maliki in jurisprudence and wandered far afield in search of knowledge.
 Immensely learned, even as a young man, he was famous for his ability to engage in legal argumentation with the religions scholars of his day.
 As a young man, Abulhasan was hesitating between living the life of an ascetic in the wilderness in order to give himself up totally to worship and invocation, or to return to the towns and settlements to be in the company of the scholars and the righteous.
 He studied in Fes and moved to Alexandria in 1244.

 In Iraq he met the Sufi master al-Wasiti, who advised him to find his Spiritual Master (Sheikh) in the country Abulhasan had travelled from, there he later met Abd as-Salam ibn Mashish, the great Moroccan spiritual master.
 Under his guidance, Abulhasan attained enlightenment and proceeded to spread his knowledge across Maghreb, especially in Tunisia and Egypt, where he is buried.
 He founded his first zawiya in Tunis in 1227.
-He died in 1258 in Humaithra, Egypt, while he was on his way to the pilgrimage in Mecca.
-Humaithara is between Marsa Alam and Aswan in Egypt and his shrine there is highly venerated.
+He died in 1258 in Humaithra, Egypt, en route to Mecca.

-When he heard of a saintly man teaching Islamic sciences in the Al-Qarawiyyin university of Fez he hastened to meet him.
-This man was the Sufi and scholar Mohammed ibn Harazem (d.
-633/1218), grandson of Abulhassan Ali ibn Harzihim (d.
-559/1144) and student of Abu Salih Mohammed Majiri (d.
-631/1216), who had been instrumental in the orientation of Abulhasan to seek the spiritual Pole of the time (Qutb az-Zaman) and left a great impression on him.